Setting up operations in Russia

 According to the Economist's Big Mac index, the Russian Rouble (ruble in American English) is now the world's most undervalued currency.
 It is time to buy.

 Bond rates are a good indicator of the fundamental cost of money.
-Russian bond rates vary from 7% to 8%.
-Blue chip equities need to deliver at least 5% more and SME bank borrowers neeed to pay at least 10% more.
-As a non Rusian entity, your cost of capital will be much lower.
+Russian bond rates vary around 4.5% in early 2021.
+To compensate for business risk, Blue chip equities need to deliver at least 5% more and SME bank borrowers need to pay at least 10% more.
+As a non Russian entity, your cost of capital will be much lower.
+You can profitably expand a business better than a Russian owner.

 While setting up operations in Russia can be done by buying an existing business, direct investment is an alternative.
-This means chosing the form of legal entity, renting an office (a prerequisite), setting up the entity, engaging advisors, applying for long term visas, hiring managers, finding premises whether office, warehouse or factory.
+This means choosing the form of legal entity, renting an office (a prerequisite), setting up the entity, engaging legal and financial advisors, applying for long term visas, hiring managers, finding premises whether office, warehouse or factory.

-At Volga Trader, we can help you do these things.
-However, we can also provide these services through an interim management project as an alternative to adding extra demands onto your permanent staff.
-Test the market with us.
+At Volga Trader, we can help you do all these things and more.
+Moreover, we can also provide these services through an interim management project as an alternative to adding extra demands onto your permanent staff.
+Test the market or get over the peak workload by using us.

 For certain industries, especially in services but also in oil, gas, mining, forestry, farming, food processing, construction and logistics amongst others, a physical and legal presence in Russia is vital.